rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 ## Ideas

 -   Quotation about a weekend simply dull Summit Fever
--   It has been said that a typical backcountry skier is a 27-year-old male (forgot where I read that).
-I’d go even further to say that they are also likely an engineer.
 -   Now, I live in a town rampant with many who have a similar Peter Pan syndrome.

 Essay time.
 This one is for anyone who has spent years chasing a dream but wasn’t sure where exactly it would take them.
 Hope you enjoy it!